Skip to main content

 What I'm continuing:

-Schedule It Properly
+What is Schedule It Properly?

 Don't squeeze your annual review into 15 minutes between holiday parties.
 Block 2-3 hours on your calendar.
 Find a quiet space.
 Turn off notifications.